Diamondbacks vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- Arizona has a record of 2-2 in games where sportsbooks have it as underdogs of at least +170 on the moneyline.
+- Arizona has played as an underdog of +180 or more twice this season and split those games.

-- The moneyline set for this matchup implies the Diamondbacks have a 37% chance of coming away with a victory in the contest.
+- The Diamondbacks have an implied victory probability of 35.7% according to the moneyline set for this matchup.

-- Arizona and its opponents have hit the over in 42 of its 94 games with a total this season.
+- So far this season, Arizona and its opponents have hit the over in 43 of its 95 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!